195.191.219.130, 15.158.16.50

 bright yellow light bulb

 Credit scores are three-digit numbers that rate your historic use of credit and debit.
-They vary depending on the entity calculating the score but are broadly similar with 300 as the lowest score and 850 as the hightest score.
+They vary depending on the entity calculating the score but are broadly similar with 300 as the lowest score and 850 as the highest score.
 It is important for consumers to focus on maintaining good financial behavior as this impacts the underlying credit report used to calculate credit score.

 Use your credit score as a measurement of your overall management of credit and debt, and focus your attention on steps that can improve your credit report—which contains the data that informs your score.